james-jw/xq-promise/README.md

 ```

 Then import the
-``org.jw.basex.async.xq-promse` module into your scripts!
+`org.jw.basex.async.xq-promse` module into your scripts!

-## Tests
-Clone the repo and run ``basex -t`` within the repo's directory to run the unit tests.

 ## Declaration
 To use the module in your scripts simple import it like so: